sbgn/ySBGN/README.md

 A small GUI is also provided as the main class of the package.
 It can be launched by double clicking on the jar or by directly calling the package with `java -jar`.
 Be sure to have JavaFX working in your Java distribution.

-The executable jar can be directly downloaded from [https://github.com/sbgn/ySBGN/blob/master/ySBGN-1.0-app.jar](https://github.com/sbgn/ySBGN/blob/master/ySBGN-1.0-app.jar).
+The executable jar can be directly downloaded from the [Release page](https://github.com/sbgn/ySBGN/releases).

 ## How to contribute